Happy Friday the 13th!

 Throughout the course of history, the number thirteen has been feared, vilified and marketed as “unlucky”.
 For instance, the number thirteen is known as the “Devil’s Dozen” the fear of the number thirteen is known as Triskaidekaphobia.
 Fear of Friday the 13th is called friggatriskaidekaphobia.

 And let’s not forget, the noble Knights Templar, who protected Christian pilgrims to the Holy Land, met their fate on Friday the 13th in 1307.
 The King of France feared their power and wealth and got Papal support to massacre, arrest and seize all the assets of this powerful and noble group of warriors.
 Likely, this attributed to the fear of 13 and Friday the 13th.

-Fear of the number 13, could also come from there being 12 Apostles of Jesus and then Judas the 13th, who betrayed him.
-Fear of the number 13 is also clearly the fear of the Goddess and women which resulted in the Christian vilification of this trinity: The Goddess, Women and the number 13.
-This world wide fear has crept up to the present moment in time, but many are seeing through the veneer of fear into the sacred reality and origins of the number 13.
+Fear of the number 13 could also come from there being 12 Apostles of Jesus and then Judas is the 13th who betrayed him.
+Fear of the number 13 is clearly linked to fear of the Goddess and simply of women which resulted in the Christian vilification of the trinity: The Goddess, Women and the Number 13.
+This world-wide fear has crept up to the present moment in time, but many are seeing through the veneer of fear into the sacred reality and origins of the number 13.

 Rock on 13, we love you!